 But don’t let us choose for you!

-Decorative Aggregates stocks a range of beautiful decorative gravels and aggregates and there are dozens of stunning colours to choose from.
-Any gravel colour will make your brand new patio look truly amazing.
+Decorative Aggregates stocks a range of beautiful aggregates and gravels and there are dozens of stunning colours to choose from.
+Any gravel colour will make your brand-new patio look truly amazing.

 Before getting your hands muddy, you will first need to decide on where you’re going to lay your gravel patio.